dart-lang/language/working/augmentations/feature-specification.md

     augment f1(int _); // OK.
     ```

-    *Note that this is a transitive property.*

-    *If an augmentation uses `_` for a parameter name, the name is not
+    *If an augmentation specifies `_` as the name of a parameter, a non-`_` name
-    "inherited" from a preceding declaration for use in the augmentation's
+    is not "inherited" from a preceding declaration for use in the
-    body.
-The name of the parameter for that augmentation is `_`, which can't be
+    augmentation's body.
+The name of the parameter for that augmentation is `_`,
-    used because it's a wildcard:
+    which can't be accessed because it's a wildcard:

     ```dart
     f(int x);